 Recording your information

-Wirral Youth Offending Services uses information about young people who have committed a criminal offence to assist professionals in the management of the work they do to help reduce re-offending.
+Wirral Youth Justice Services uses information about young people who have committed a criminal offence to assist professionals in the management of the work they do to help reduce re-offending.

 We also use it for statistical purposes.
-For example, to inform decisions on how we work with young people and their families and to assess the performance of Wirral Youth Offending Service.
+For example, to inform decisions on how we work with young people and their families and to assess the performance of Wirral Youth Justice Service.

 Examples of information stored about you include (but this is not a complete list):